Bryan Rodney: Playing career

 Rodney signed a one-year contract with the Anaheim Ducks on July 5, 2011.
 He was traded to the Edmonton Oilers for Ryan O'Marra on February 16, 2012.
 Without a contract due to the 2012 NHL lockout, Rodney eventually signed as a free agent midway through the 2012–13 season, to an AHL deal with the Manchester Monarchs for the remainder of the campaign on December 3, 2012.

-On July 29, 2013, Rodney secured a NHL contract as a free agent, signing a one-year, two-way deal with the Nashville Predators.
+On July 29, 2013, Rodney secured an NHL contract as a free agent, signing a one-year, two-way deal with the Nashville Predators.
 He was assigned to AHL affiliate, the Milwaukee Admirals for the duration of the 2013–14 season.

-On October 8, 2014 he signed as a free agent a one-year contract with HC Bolzano, the Italian-based team, who plays in the Austrian Hockey League.
+On October 8, 2014, he signed as a free agent a one-year contract with HC Bolzano, the Italian-based team, who plays in the Austrian Hockey League.

 He signed a one-year contract with Czech hockey team HC Energie.